 As the proposed project would have no major stationary emission sources and would require minimal vehicular trips, operation of the proposed solar facility would result in substantially lower emissions than project construction.
-The project's operational emissions would not exceed the Tier I thresholds listed in Table 4.3-5.
+The project's operational emissions would not exceed the Tier I thresholds.
 Although no significant air quality impact would occur during operation, the project applicant is required to submit a Dust Suppression Management Plan for both construction and operations to reduce fugitive dust emissions.
 Implementation of Mitigation Measures AQ-3, AQ-4, and AQ-5 would ensure that this potential impact would remain less than significant.